 I only review shoe styles that I have fitted before, and some of them are also deeper and have rounder toe-boxes than others,which will make a huge difference when you fit them on your child’s feet.

 Below you can find a selection of the best wide widths shoes for children!

 The shoes below will fit a child that has narrow, medium, or wide feet (choose the width accordingly).

-This first selection of shoes fit “short”, which means that you need to go a whole size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.
+This first selection of shoes fit “short”, which means that you need to go a whole size longer of the size that your child measures in the standard foot measuring scale (Brannock device) in order to allow for growing room.